bioexcel/qmmm_bpg/QM_treatment.rst

 **B3LYP**

-The B3BLYP functional which stands for (Becke, 3-parameter, Lee–Yang–Parr
+The B3LYP functional stands for - Becke, 3-parameter, Lee–Yang–Parr.
 It makes use of the HF exchange and GGA functionals for the exchange and correlation (in particular the Becke 88 exchange functional and the LYP correlation functional).
+Three parameters are used in its description:

 .. math::

     E^{B3LYP}_{XC} = E_X^{LDA} + a_0(E_X^{HF} - E_X^{LDA}) + a_x(E_X^{GGA} - E_X^{LDA}) + E_C^{LDA} + a_c(E_C^{GGA} - E_C^{LDA})

+where a_0 = 0.2, a_x = 0.72 and a_c = 0.81.
+To use B3LYP in CP2K the XC section of the input file should be configured as follows:

 .. code-block::

    &XC